 You trusted a children’s hospital to help your child, and it let you down.
 Now your kid’s life has changed, maybe forever, because of a doctor’s careless mistake.

 Your child needs you to fight for them, for the care they need to get better, for the money to afford their treatment.
 And Console and Associates can help.
-Our lawyers for medical malpractice at Children’s Hospital of Philadelphia will stand up for the rights of your injured child.
+Our Pennsylvania personal injury lawyers will stand up for the rights of your injured child.